TJKlein/tjklein.github.io/index.md

 ### News

+[2021.08] Two papers accepted at [EMNLP 2021](https://2021.emnlp.org/) on Contrastive Self-Supervised Learning for Commonsense Reasoning.

 [2021.04] Acceptance of co-organized at [ICML 2021 workshop](https://icml21ssl.github.io/index.html) on Self-Supervised Learning for Reasoning and Perception

 [2021.02] Paper accepted at [IPMI 2021](https://ipmi2021.org/) on self-supervised representation learning for medical imaging (acceptance rate 30.0%)